jmfrancklab/jmfrancklab.github.io/citeproc_src/AAResearch_citations.md

     signaling proteins to bind to their partners, and design polymer materials that conduct water in unique ways.
-We can do all of this not be relying on our prowess as
-    chemists,
-    but through a direct and logical strategy.

-Most chemists and biologists can recognize one very
+Most chemists and biologists recognize one very
-    specific example of hydration water:
-The layer of water surrounding oil molecules
-    that drive the separation of water and oil are the simplest example of hydration water,
+    simple example of hydration water: the layer of water surrounding oil molecules that drive the separation of water and oil.
-    but the more general case,
+    But the more general case,
     especially for macromolecules that present a
-    surface with variable properties to the solvent, is far more interesting.
+    surface with variable properties to the solvent, is far more interesting and far less understood.

 ## How do Proteins Alter Nearby Solvent?